 Late July is usually the hottest period in Europe, especially in the countries located further from the Atlantic influence.
-Unless we are talking about the areas, that lies close to the western shore, then highest temperatures fall in August usually.
-Living in Poland I always deemed this period of a year as a something like a summer breakdown, when we are facing a considerable heatwave, else a flood.
+Unless we are talking about the areas, that lie close to the western shore, then the highest temperatures fall in August usually.
+Living in Poland I always deemed this period of the year as something like a summer breakdown, when we are facing a considerable heatwave, else a flood.
 The last “summer breakdown” brought a heatwave to Poland, however neither big (max.
 34 Celcius degrees) nor long (lasting about 3 days only).
 I can frankly say, that Poland received only remnants of a vast heatwave, that hit western Europe a few days before.

 This is what this article is about.
 Because I am leaving in the UK now, I had an occasion to witness really hot days, that occurred 2 weeks ago in Britain.

 Basically, the heatwave started to spread across the western part of the continent on Monday, July 22, reaching southern France.
-This day in the UK was dry and very warm with the temperature rising up to high twenties on the southeast part of the country.
+This day in the UK was dry and very warm with the temperature rising up to the high twenties in the southeast part of the country.
 This temperature is quite normal at this part of the year, although used to not happen very often.
 July is not the warmest month in the UK, at least it wasn’t in previous years.
-In marine climes, where an influence of big water area takes hold, the warmest and coldest months fall a bit later.
+In marine climes, where an influence of big water areas takes hold, the warmest and coldest months fall a bit later.
 Comparing it i.e to central Europe it occurs around a month later.

-The responsibility for this synoptical situation took low-pressure systems, located at the North Atlantic region as well as the high-pressure area lingering above Central Europe.
+The responsibility for this synoptical situation took low-pressure systems, located in the North Atlantic region as well as the high-pressure area lingering above Central Europe.
 It made favourable conditions for a tropical air mass to come through from Western Sahara.

 These thunderstorms preceded a hotter day with the temperature hovering around 32-33 Celcius degrees in the south-eastern UK.
-In the same time in France, the mercury reached about 40 Celcius degrees (Pic.
+At the same time in France, the mercury reached about 40 Celcius degrees (Pic.
 7).
-After these heavy rainfalls, I could spot a Saharian dust on my car too, which explained where this air mass has been originated.
+After these heavy rainfalls, I could spot Saharian dust on my car too, which explained where this air mass has been originated.

 An extremely hot day brought also a tropical night across the western part of the continent.
-At the July 24/25 night, the temperature hasn’t dropped lower than 24-25 Celcius degrees in places in France (Pic.
+On the July 24/25 night, the temperature hasn’t dropped lower than 24-25 Celcius degrees in places in France (Pic.
 8).

 That was the moment, when the most intensive hot plume from northwest Africa swept through southwest Europe, preventing Spain and French Mediterranean regions from record-breaking temperatures.
 Once Sun rose, this air mass was warming up very quickly on the following day, Thursday, July 25, making it the hottest in Western Europe ever.

-In the United Kingdom, even in the morning hours, the mercury skyrocketed into the values not really often observed in this country (Pic.
+In the United Kingdom, even in the morning hours, the mercury skyrocketed into values not really often observed in this country (Pic.
 9).

 The hottest moment ever was still to come.
 Usually, in the marine climes, the hottest moment of the day falls in the late afternoon, instead of earlier hours such i.e. in Central Europe.
 In Britain basically, the warmest period of the day occur about 3-4pm (Pic.
 10), whereas in Poland it’s about 2 hours earlier.

 The weather situation in the UK during the hottest day was specific and classic at once.
 The specificity of this day was driven by a quite strong wind from the south, in spite of which temperature was rising.
 Usually, the wind should hinder the temperature from growing up.
 On top of that, the temperature progressed in spite of patchy cloudiness and showers in places.
-On the other hand, a classic situation arose out of the cold front, located west of England, which can be easily spotted on these temperature maps shown above.
-The heat plume was elongated from south to the north, keeping away from Cornwall, Wales and decidedly Ireland.
+On the other hand, a classic situation arose out of the cold front, located west of England, which can be easily spotted on the temperature maps shown above.
+The heat plume was elongated from south to the north, keeping away from Cornwall, Wales, and decidedly Ireland.

 In Cambridge, despite terrible heat, the inching cold front from the west was clearly noticeable.
 Usually, we can feel at least a moderate wind from the south.
 Apart from it, the cloudiness was increasing.
 I went outside of my workplace to feel the high temperature.
 I felt like my eyes are going to be burned shortly.
 The humidity combined with extreme heat was awful and dangerous.
 The humidex must have been very uncomfortable for humans.